Best-in-Class (BIC) is designated by the Office of Management and Budget (OMB) as a preferred governmentwide solution that:

 One of the measuring tools to determine BIC designation is Spend Under Management (SUM).
 OMB defines SUM as “the percentage of an organization’s spend that is actively managed according to category management principles—or smart decision-making to buy similar goods and services through best-value solutions.
 Increasing SUM will decrease costs, contract duplication, and inefficiency leading to better buying outcomes.”

-OMB established four tiers for existing contract or vehicles under SUM:
+OMB established four tiers for existing contracts or vehicles under SUM:

 - Tier 3: Best-in-Class (BIC) Solutions – Dollars obligated on Best-in-Class contracts.